LC-Black/LiliQuant-Theory/README.md

 **LiliQuant Theory – Experimental Proof**

 > **CZ:**
-> [cite_start]Tento repozitář obsahuje kód a data pro experimentální důkaz Teorie LiliQuant – nové fundamentální teorie vědomí a kosmologie[cite: 81]. [cite_start]Cílem je poskytnout veřejně ověřitelný a plně replikovatelný důkaz pro klíčovou hypotézu této teorie[cite: 81].
+> Tento repozitář obsahuje kód a data pro experimentální důkaz Teorie LiliQuant – nové fundamentální teorie vědomí a kosmologie.
+Cílem je poskytnout veřejně ověřitelný a plně replikovatelný důkaz pro klíčovou hypotézu této teorie.
 >
 > **EN:**
 > This repository contains the code and data for the experimental proof of the LiliQuant Theory – a new fundamental theory of consciousness and cosmology.
 The goal is to provide publicly verifiable and fully reproducible proof for the theory's key hypothesis.